COVID-19 IgG S1 Spike Antibody Test FAQ

-The following is a list of frequently asked questions relating to ZRT’s COVID-19 IgG Dual Antibody Test.
+The following is a list of frequently asked questions relating to ZRT’s COVID-19 IgG S1 Spike Antibody Test.

 The US Food and Drug Administration (FDA) has supported the development of diagnostic molecular (PCR) and serologic (antibody) testing for COVID-19 (Coronavirus disease 2019) under an emergency testing policy for the duration of the COVID-19 pandemic.
 The FDA hopes to accelerate COVID-19 testing while ensuring that tests are performing properly.
 Antibody testing requires assay manufacturers to go through a rigorous Emergency Use Authorization (EUA) process to distribute testing.
-No EUA is required currently for laboratory developed tests (LDT) if they are only run at the high-complexity laboratory that developed the test, and the original assays used for development currently have, or are seeking, EUA approval.
-At this time, only health care provider assisted collections are allowed for LDTs, while at-home collection will require an EUA.
+ZRT Laboratory has submitted the ZRT COVID-19 IgG S1 Spike Antibody Test for EUA for health care professional-assisted finger stick capillary dried blood spot collection.
 The FDA still has not released an EUA template for at-home collection, but ZRT is actively working with the FDA to achieve this type of sample collection when more information is released.
 The FDA has not approved any molecular or serology testing, and all current authorized tests are only for emergency use during the duration of the COVID-19 pandemic.

 Antibodies against SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) can be detected using lateral flow (LFA), enzyme linked (ELISA), or chemiluminescent (CLIA) immunoassays.
-Lateral flow (cartridge) assays are quick, relatively simple, and can be used at the point-of care, but they are prone to false positives, misinterpreted results, and lack true positive and negative controls to monitor assay performance.
+Lateral flow (cartridge) assays are quick, relatively simple, and can be used at the point of care, but they are prone to false positives, misinterpreted results, and lack true positive and negative controls to monitor assay performance.
 ELISA assays are considered to have the highest specificity (less likely to identify antibodies to a similar virus) for SARS-CoV-2 IgG antibodies and allow for controls to be run in parallel with patient samples.
-ZRT’s COVID-19 IgG Dual Antibody Test uses ELISA technology, which is run at our high-complexity laboratory, and includes positive/negative controls on every run.
+ZRT’s COVID-19 IgG S1 Spike Antibody Test uses ELISA technology, which is run at our high-complexity laboratory, and includes 3 positive and 3 negative human control samples on every run.

 ZRT laboratory currently participates in SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) IgG proficiency testing though the College of American Pathologists (CAP).